 If breathing is normal and the sting victim does not have a history of insect allergies, the following home treatments can be effective:

-• Apply a cold compress to relieve the swelling and pain.
+- applying a cold compress to relieve the swelling and pain

-It is important to keep the blister intact.
+It is important to keep the blisters intact.

 There is a risk of secondary infection if the blisters or pustules break.